ammarhakim/gkyl-doc/source/gkyl/VlasovOnCartGrid.rst

    * - mu0
      - Vacuum permeability (:math:`\mu_0`)
      -
+   * - hasMagneticField
+     - Flag to indicate if there is a magnetic field
+     - true
    * - init
      - Function with signature ``function(t,xn)`` that initializes the field.
 This function must return 6 values arranged as